 Looks at wholes

-As if that wasn't enough, back in 1985, Canadian researcher Sandra F. Witelson wrote the following in her "The Brain Connection: The Corpus Callosum is Larger in Left-Handers".
-Of course it's the last paragraph that my parents worry about:
+As if that wasn't enough, back in 1985, Canadian researcher Sandra F. Witelson concluded in her "The Brain Connection: The Corpus Callosum is Larger in Left-Handers" — here, freely stipulated & quoted:

 Left-handed advantages may lie in certain intellectual capacities (among other things).
 For instance, there's some hints of broader and deeper connections between the two brain hemispheres of left-handers compared to right-handers.
 The corpus callosum of left-handers is some 11 percent greater in size than that of right-handers, indicating greater integration of both brain hemispheres in processing information.